 Partnerships and collaborations are setting the foundation for continued Blugold excellence and regional quality of life.
-Working with community partners, UW-Eau Claire is involved in two major community projects, the Pablo Center at the Confluence and the Sonnentag Complex, as well as a new Visitor Center and Admissions building.
+Working with community partners, UW-Eau Claire is involved in two major community projects, the Pablo Center at the Confluence and the Sonnentag Centre, as well as a new Visitor Center and Admissions building.

 The Pablo Center at the Confluence

-This unique public-private collaboration in support of the arts will showcase the vibrant local arts scene, cultivate emerging creative talent and attract national artists to Eau Claire.
-The Confluence will also offer more opportunities for the community to experience the extraordinary talents of UW-Eau Claire students and distinguished faculty — many of whom are world-class artists in their own right.
+This unique public-private collaboration in support of the arts showcases the vibrant local arts scene, cultivates emerging creative talent and attracts national artists to Eau Claire.
+The Confluence also offers more opportunities for the community to experience the extraordinary talents of UW-Eau Claire students and distinguished faculty — many of whom are world-class artists in their own right.